Discussion of Nature’s Design Solutions in Tintinnids: Masters of Microzooplankton Survival

 Where q1 and q2 represent the charge on each molecule, k is a constant, and r is the distance between the two molecules.

 Electromagnetic forces between polymers are part of the reason why the lorica is so strong.
 However, geometry also plays a role in the strength of the lorica.
 When a certain species (Eutintinnus angustatus) was analyzed with Fast Fourier Transform (FFT), more was discovered about the structure of their shell.
 A fast Fourier transform is an algorithm that computes a discrete Fourier transform, which is a mathematical function of frequency.
 In this case, it is used in the context of spectroscopy; using certain atoms’ unique spectra to learn more about the composition of the shell.
 Zoomed in at 200-400 nm, a crystal lattice on the surface of the lorica became clear (Figure 3).
-With increased magnification, a hexagonal symmetry was discovered; the lattice had a periodicity of 23.7 nm (the minimum distance at which the lattice repeats itself) and a hexagonal unit cell size of 27.4 nm (Dolan, 2012).
+With increased magnification, a hexagonal was discovered; the lattice had a periodicity of 23.7 nm (the minimum distance at which the lattice repeats itself) and a hexagonal unit cell size of 27.4 nm (Dolan, 2012).
 For reference, the cilia of tintinnids range from 20-200 micrometers; this is to say that the units that make up their “homes” are hundreds of times smaller than the actual organism inhabiting it.
 This tiny hexagon pattern allows for a more structurally sound and protective home for the ciliate; this is because hexagons are made of triangles which are a strong shape due to their ability to distribute weight evenly and their low density.

-Figure 3.
+Fig. 3.
 Transmission electron micrograph of the surface of Eutintinnus angustatus’ lorica (Agatha, 2012).

 Most species of tintinnids, not only the Eutintinnus angustatus, have this hexagonal structure in the middle layer of their lorica.
 Figure 4 shows a cross-sectional view of the Undellopsis‘s shell and a similar hexagonal pattern is clearly identified.

-Figure 4.
+Fig. 4.
 Tangential view of Undellopsis lorica (Bartel, 2021).

 The hexagonal cell lattice (more commonly named “honeycomb”) is not only used in the tintinnid shell, but it is also the most widespread lattice geometry in aerospace and the construction industry (Dizon, 2018).
 Honeycombs are structurally advantageous because of their high specific modulus and high specific energy absorption.
 Specific modulus is a material’s property and can be thought of as a stiffness-to-mass ratio.
 It is represented in Equation 2 as elastic modulus divided by density.
 Elastic modulus is defined in Equation 3 and can be thought of as the stiffness of a material.
 Elastic modulus tells us how much a material can resist deformation and specific modulus relates this value to the material’s density.
 A material with a high specific modulus is therefore one that is stiff and light, which is ideal for a tintinnid because a lighter shell allows for less energy exertion while swimming.
 Aerospace engineers take advantage of the high specific modulus of honeycomb structures because just like tintinnids in the ocean, aircrafts, satellites, and missiles require a high-strength material that is as light as possible.